Sakhalin taimen

 The Sakhalin taimen (Parahucho perryi, syn.
 Hucho perryi), also known as the Japanese huchen or stringfish (伊富/イトウ), is a large species of salmonid freshwater fish in Northeast Asia, found in the lakes and large rivers of Primorsky, Khabarovsk, Sakhalin and Kuril Islands of Far Eastern Russia, as well as Hokkaido of Japan.
 Although often placed in the genus Hucho, molecular phylogenetic and other evidence has shown that it belongs in its own monotypic genus Parahucho.

 The population has been in general decline for a century at least, with contributory factors including degradation of the environment by logging, oil exploration and change of land use to agriculture.
 The fish is caught by commercial fishing as bycatch, by recreational anglers and illegally by poaching, and present populations are estimated to be less than 5% of their historic levels.
 The International Union for Conservation of Nature has rated the fish as being critically endangered.

+The earliest known fossils of the genus are from the mid-late Miocene-aged Agnevo Formation of Sakhalin Island.